Assistance programs Kennebec County and Augusta.

 Legal aid, including legal assistance for foreclosures

-Money Management International of Augusta runs the local budget and debt counseling programs, provides reverse mortgage counseling, bankruptcy advice and counseling, housing counseling, foreclosure assistance programs and mediation, and financial education, and debt consolidation services.
+Money Management International of Augusta runs the local budget and debt counseling programs.
+They are a non-profit that offers many free services in the Augusta area.
+The agency provides reverse mortgage counseling, bankruptcy advice, housing counseling, as well as free foreclosure assistance programs and mediation.
+Counselors also help clients with financial education and debt consolidation services.

 Lord's Cupboard - Readfield 685-4572